 "Okay, fine.
 I do think you could tell some of the guys.
 Really.
 I think they'd be cool with it."

 "Yea?
 Carl would be cool with it?
-Lex?
+Lex and Reddy?
 Rusher?"
 Kent demands.

 "First of all, Carl's an ass, but he likes you, and he respects you a hell of a lot.
 I think he'd be confused and make a few off color jokes, but he wouldn't turn against you.
 Lex is really ass, but he's about two seconds from retiring and we all know it.
 Rusher would definitely be behind you."